-Credit:

-Office Hours: As needed by appointment

-Email / Telephone:
+Credit: 3 credits Office Hours: Email / Telephone:

 My preferred method of email contact is through WebCampus email.

 Hint: Advise students to use the WebCampus Mail tool.
 If providing an external email address for learners, please be sure it is an NSHE e-mail, such as those ending: @nsc.nevada.edu, @nevada.edu, @unlv.edu, or another institutional address.